 - The behaviour of soft tissue during dynamic sporting activities

-- Breast support implications (biomechanical, physiological or psychological) for specific athlete populations
+- Breast support implications (biomechanical, physiological or psychological) for specific athlete or occupation populations

 - Enhancing human performance

 - Clinical exercise science and physical activity promotion

 - Breathing muscle limitations and training in sport and/or exercise

 - Breathing muscle limitations in swimming and/or methods to overcome limitations